 Students pursuing this customized option are required to consult with the MBA program adviser in regards to the combination of courses they plan to take.
-A listing of courses that are typically available can be found in the electives course guide [pdf].
+It is also suggested that students pursue the Global Strategy Certificate to enhance this specialization.

 A functional specialization is NOT noted in the graduate’s diploma or transcript.
 It solely serves as a recommendation from the department as the best course of action to earn the desired knowledge to develop a career in a specific functional area of business.

-Graduate certificates serve as a tool for graduates to demonstrate knowledge on a specific business skill.
 Graduate certificates are noted in the graduate’s transcript.
-Graduates also received a separate diploma awarding a “Post-Bachelor Certificate” in the specific area of knowledge.
+Graduates also receive a separate diploma awarding a “Post-Bachelor Certificate” in the specific area of knowledge.